bassagan/etl-testing-fwk/README.md

     ![Screenshot of Terraform apply output](assets/terminal-terraform-be-apply.png)

-4. **Repeat for ETL Infrastructure**:
-    - Repeat the above steps in the `iac_etl/backend` directory to set up the backend for the ETL infrastructure.

-    ```bash
-    cd ../../etl/backend
-    terraform init
-    terraform apply
-    ```

 #### 4.2 Deploy CI/CD Infrastructure

 1. **Navigate to the CI/CD Terraform Directory**:
-    - Move to the `iac_cicd` directory where the Terraform files for setting up CI/CD infrastructure are located.
+    - Move to the `iac/cicd` directory where the Terraform files for setting up CI/CD infrastructure are located.

     ```bash
-    cd ../../cicd
+    cd ../../iac/cicd
     ```

 2. **Initialize Terraform**: